california | visual

 While at Headlands

-I will continue making work about human connection and how technology mediates it.
+I am thinking about memory, loss, and longing and how it connects us.
 Recently I have been researching the ephemera that accumulates within relationships, as well as the objects we use to memorialize and commemorate intimate moments and spaces.